Beer, bikes, and a "spectacular Afro": The Army's early 1970s image makeover

 By the mid-1970s, many of the VOLAR reforms were scrapped.
 Officers and lawmakers alike worried that the changes, exemplified by the "Today's Army…" slogan, were indicators of deteriorating post-Vietnam morale and readiness.
 "Because of slogans like that, and because of the felling that they have beer in the barracks, no reveilles, and things like that, it was perceived by a great many Americans that the Army would be an undisciplined Army," Secretary of the Army Bo Callaway told members of the Senate Armed Services Committee in 1974.

-In 1973, "Today's Army wants to join you" was replaced with a new slogan, "Join the people who've joined the Army."
+In 1973, "Today's Army Wants to Join You" was replaced with a new slogan, "Join the People Who've Joined the Army."
 (N.W.
 Ayer would later lose the Army account after a kickback scandal.)
-But the campaign's basic message—that a stint in uniform was a chance for self-realization rather than mindless submission to conformity—would remain a fixture of future recruitment campaigns, from "Be all you can be" to "An Army of one."
+But the campaign's basic message—that a stint in uniform was a chance for self-realization rather than mindless submission to conformity—would remain a fixture of future recruitment campaigns, from "Be All You Can Be" to "An Army of One."